Teaching migration(s) globally: experiences, concerns, and recommendations.

 4.00-4.15 Multilingual education and translanguaging in primary and secondary schools in Italy; Dr Valentina Carbonara (University for Foreigners, Siena)

-Dr Carbonara will share her experiences in teaching classes with immigrant minority students.
+Dr Carbonara shares her experiences in teaching classes with immigrant minority students.
 Valentina has been filming practical activities for teachers dealing with linguistically diverse classrooms.

 Dr Carbonara works on multilingual education and translanguaging in primary and secondary schools.
 She is the coordinator of the project L’AltRoparlante (awarded the European Language Label 2018), documenting and finding solutions to a progressive loss of home language competence in second-generation immigrant students, associated with phenomena of language resistance and shaming.